We’re not appreciating Shohei Ohtani as much as we should be

 Ohtani was given the nickname “The Japanese Babe Ruth” a couple of years ago.
 Some scoffed at this because, hey, there’s only one Babe Ruth, and Ohtani is not gonna either win 24 games on the mound nor hit .360 and smack 50 dingers.
 The nickname, though, was not given because anyone thought he’d be as good a hitter or pitcher Ruth was, but because he’s a dual threat like Ruth was, able to both hit and pitch at a high level, all at a time when the level of competition and the grind of the season is far greater than it was back in 1920.

-Still, the nickname might turn out to still be something of an insult . . . to Shoehi Ohtani.
+Still, the nickname might turn out to still be something of an insult . . . to Shohei Ohtani.

 Babe Ruth was an outstanding pitcher and, historically speaking, remains a massively underrated one.
 Obviously he was one of the best hitters in the history of baseball.
 But he was not really a two-way player the way Ohtani is attempting to be for very long.
 Indeed, he was only a true two-way player for part of the 1918 season and for the 1919 season with Boston.